warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 ```

 The above function will help us read balance of inidicated target address.
-I takes two arguments - contract initial state and destructured contract action which give us input to the interaction.
+It takes two arguments - contract computed state and destructured contract action which give us input to the interaction.
 Remember that we have three possible options to be returned from the interactions?
 In above interaction we added two of them - thanks to simple error handling we can return `ContractError` or result.

 ### 🖊️ Write